gbirke/factory-book/part2.rst

 ============================================

 -  More concise language
--  Autowiring for services that don’t implement an interface - less code
+-  Autowiring for services that don't implement an interface - less code
--  Many Frameworks already use a DIC, because they want to define a standardized way to extend the base framework structure -> you don't go “against the grain” of the framework
+-  Many Frameworks already use a DIC, because they want to define a standardized way to extend the base framework structure -> you don't go "against the grain" of the framework
 -  Extension/injection points for configuration, plugins, etc. (See symfony DIC features: `decoration`_, `compiler passes`_ and decoupling with `tagged services`_).
-Naming those concepts in the DIC configuration instead of just “doing” them in the PHP code makes those patterns more explicit.
+Naming those concepts in the DIC configuration instead of just "doing" them in the PHP code makes those patterns more explicit.
 -  Easier to set up test environment with DI config for tests and/or testcase implementations that have the DIC integrated
--  PSR-11 - shared standard interface
+-  PSR-11 - shared standard interface - not really a benefit because
+   PSR-11 is so generic, it's useless (no definition of actual interoparability).
 -  “Inheritance” - configurations for different environments override defaults, but leave base dependency graph intact. –> Research mergeability of Symfony container and other solutions.